-- 18.1 A student or student organisation may use the student notice boards and hold meetings or gatherings at any campus of the Tshwane University of Technology (TUT) only with the express written permission of the Student Activities Office, and in the case of a distance campus, the express written permission of the student life officer concerned. - 18.2 A student or student organisation may not distribute or post any document or publication of any kind at any TUT campus or elsewhere, or use the name or logo of the University in any document or publication published or distributed at any campus or elsewhere without prior consultation with the Student Activities Office, and in the case of a distance learning site, the express written permission of the Student Life officer concerned and the express written permission of the Executive Director of Student Affairs and Residence Operations or his or her proxy.
+- 18.1 A student or student organisation may use the student notice boards and hold meetings or gatherings at any campus of TUT only with the express written permission of the Student Activities Office, and in the case of a distance campus, the express written permission of the Student Life officer concerned. - 18.2 A student or student organisation may not distribute or post any document or publication of any kind at any TUT campus or elsewhere, or use the name or logo of the University in any document or publication published or distributed at any campus or elsewhere without prior consultation with the Student Activities Office, and in the case of a distance learning site, the express written permission of the Student Life officer concerned and the express written permission of the Executive Director of Student Affairs and Residence Operations or his or her proxy.